Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 “Wheaton Academy doesn’t force spiritual growth.
 Instead, this community nurtures spiritual growth through the teachers, community, chapel, and Bible classes.
 My faith has grown through structured events like Spiritual Life Week and worship nights in the White Chapel.
 Mainly though, it has grown through the long-lasting friendships I have made.
 My friends and I have had deep conversations about our faith and what it means to die-to-self daily and place Christ on the throne of our lives.”

 A National Merit Finalist, Min Min competes on the Math Team and Robotics team and sings in Choir.
 She also serves on evangelism teams engaging in local outreach and international missions.
-She will be attending Taylor University.
+She plans to study Mechanical Engineering at Taylor University.

 Ben Anliker